Airdrop Alpha

 The honest implication: if you did not buy into Echo, did not mint a Fluffle, and were not on Rabbithole pre-Terminal, your booster stack is base rate or close to it.
 Your three weekly selections still benefit from the multiplier, but the multiplier itself is small or absent.
 You compete against farmers who carry one or more of the closed boosters at full stack.

 The one lever new participants do have is the clan system, which interacts with Man of Culture and standalone clan boosts.
-That is worth its own section.
+That gets its own section below.

 Six clans are live: Bad Bunnz, WCNetizens, meganacci, Megalio, MINIMINDS, and Legend of Breadio.
 Anyone can pledge to a clan each week.
 Pledges that pass anti-sybil filters count toward clan milestones.
 As a clan reaches more milestones, holders of that clan's NFT get a higher booster.